Recovering From Injuries

 Certain foods may be able to help you heal faster.
 Protein-rich foods like meat and fish are ideal for helping your body to repair.
 It’s also important to get your dose of vitamin C – leafy greens and citric fruits will help fight inflammation and produce collagen to help rebuild tissue.
 Try to avoid foods that are high in sugar and salt as these can make inflammation worse.

 By seeing a specialist, you can create a recovery program that may help you to heal faster.
 In the case of sports injuries, it’s often beneficial to seek help from a sports therapist.
 You may also be able to find physical therapists and doctors that specialize in work-related RSIs (repetitive strain injuries) or vocal therapists that can help singers recover their voice.
 Such treatment may be expensive so you may have to take this into consideration.
 If your injury was caused as a result of a company’s negligence or while working, it may be possible to hire a personal injury lawyer and seek compensation to fund the necessary treatment.
 A better, more positive option, could be reaching out to charities or advocacy services that can help.
 You’d be surprised by how many people want to do GOOD!

-You need to be realistic about just how fast you can recover.
+You need to be realistic about just how fast you can recover even though you have hired the best – it still takes time to recover.
 Even with the best treatment available, it’s unlikely you’ll be able to recover from an injury in three weeks if it usually takes people six weeks to recover (depending on the injury).
 If there is an event that you need to be in good health for, consider whether you can realistically recover in time.
 While it may not seem like it now, there could be other chances to pursue your dreams.
 You don’t want to rush the recovery process and partake in an event while injured, only to make that injury permanent.
 Now to take my own advice… 🙂 Good luck!